ALTER NATIVE CONTRIBUTORS APPLICATION

 - We aren’t able to sell that kind of experience

 Only AlterNative Photo with its travel agent partners can design a photo expedition.

 Only main photographers can run expeditions.

 How do you choose contributors for the photo expeditions?

-AlterNative Photo choose one (or more) main contributor(s), once per year, its expeditions in base on: previous experience, clients reviews, level of activity within the company and required skills.
+AlterNative Photo choose one (or more) main contributor(s), once per year, for its expeditions based on: previous experience, clients reviews, level of activity within the company and required skills.